Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Privacy Considerations
 =======================

-DIDs SHOULD be assumed to be pseudonyoums and public as they might be stored on the underlying DLT.
+DIDs SHOULD be assumed to be pseudonyoums and public as they might be stored on the underlying DL.
 Correlation attacks MAY be possible if information assocciated to DIDs is published.
 It is therefore NOT RECOMMENDED to reuse PKC DIDs.